RafaRemote/oc_python_p02_market_analysis/readme.md

 # Project: Price Scraping

 Here are the 4 scripts you asked for.
 Target Website use for these processes: _books.toscrape.com_
 ## Instructions

-Once you have cloned this repository, in the folder where you have cloned 'python-web-scraping', create the folders: *scraped_datas* and *scraped_images*.
+Clone the repository in the folder of your choice.
 Check the descriptions of the scripts you want to use before using them.

-Open a terminal and check that you are in the folder: 'python-web-scraping', then:

-you can use the scripts by typing:
+Open a terminal and check that you are in the folder: 'python-web-scraping', then: you can use the scripts by typing:

 'python3 scrapeOneBook.py'